rodrigokang/profile/README.md

 Investigating blockchain technology and its applications, including smart contracts, cryptographic security, and decentralized applications.

 ### [Churn Prediction](./churn)
-Predicting customer churn in non-contractual relationships within the retail market using an **RFM-based approach** combined with machine learning models.
+Developing machine learning models to predict customer churn in non-contractual relationships within the retail market using an **RFM-based approach**.
+The project explores various algorithms, including logistic regression, Random Forest, and XGBoost, to benchmark performance and enhance predictive accuracy.

-This project leverages **Recency (R)**, **Frequency (F)**, and **Monetary Value (M)** metrics to segment customers and define churn behavior.
-The RFM variables are transformed using the **Box-Cox transformation** and normalized with **Z-Scoring** to construct an RFM score **$S_{RFM}$**.
-Churn is defined through a **K-Means segmentation** approach, identifying a "Low-Activity Customers" cluster, and further refining the classification using a logistic regression model.

-To enhance predictive performance, additional machine learning algorithms such as **Random Forest**, **XGBoost**, and others will be explored for benchmarking.
-This project provides an analytical tool to identify high-risk churn customers and optimize retention strategies based on transactional behavior.

 ### [Quantum Control Theory](./quantum_control_theory)
 Projects on the control of quantum systems, focusing on the application of control theory to quantum computing and quantum information processing.